Searchresults

 In group work, students work together as a team.
 Working together is essential.
 In one way, students acquire knowledge by working together on something; in another way, learning to better work together can be a goal in itself in group work.

-When to Opt for Group … Read more -
+When to Opt … Read more -

 How can you set up entrepreneurial activities in your study programme?